Birding Tours in Europe/Western Palearctic

 Central Europe has a temperate climate which is sandwiched between the tundra and subarctic climates of the north and Mediterranean climate of the south, Europe even has a desert region in southeastern Spain.
 Europe’s mountainous areas include the Pyrenees, Alps, Carpathian, Scandes, and Appenine ranges and the continent also features large rivers, including the Volga, Danube, Elbe, Tagus, and Ebro.
 Key geographic features of the regions of the Western Palearctic, outside Europe, include the vast Sahara Desert in Africa, the Arabian Desert in Asia, the Ural and Caucasus Mountains, and the vast Ural River.

-The bird list of Europe, following International Ornithological Congress (IOC) taxonomy, v10.2 (December 2020), is 932 species, of these 65 are globally threatened.
-The bird list of the Western Palearctic (as outlined above) is 1,183 species, with 79 globally threatened species.
+The bird list of Europe, following International Ornithological Congress (IOC) taxonomy, v13.1 (July 2023), is 940 species, of these 65 are globally threatened.
+The bird list of the Western Palearctic (as outlined above) is 1,199 species, with 79 globally threatened species.
 Monotypic families in the Western Palearctic include Bearded Reedling, Wallcreeper, Crab-plover, Hamerkop, Streaked Scrub Warbler, and Grey Hypocolius.
 Yellow-breasted Chat and Egyptian Plover have also both been recorded accidentally.

 Northern Europe Birding Tours